 Next, we explain the structure of the embeddings in the transformer architecture.
-Our embeddings will be built on the context $\{C_1, \dots, C_d\}$ and the matrix representation V_1 from sequences $(s{1,1}, \dots, s{1,L})$ and subsequent intermediate representation of the translation task.
-Furthermore, our embeddings will contain additional information like indices of the context matrices when utilizing them in-context, segment indicators that represent whether embeddings belong to context matrices, or the input sequence tokens, and start and end indicators that indicate the start and the end embeddings representing the input sequence.
+Our embeddings will be built on the context representation matrices $\{C_1, \cdots, C_d\}$ and the matrix representation V_1 from input sequence $s_1 := (s{1,1}, \cdots, s{1,L})$ and subsequent intermediate representation of the translation task.
+Furthermore, our embeddings will contain additional information like indices of the context matrices when utilizing them in-context, segment indicators that represent whether embeddings represent context matrices, or the input sequence tokens, and start and end indicators that indicate the start and the end embeddings representing the input sequence.
 This information can be extracted from the input sequence using a few input processing layers, though we do not delve into the specifics.

-H.3 STRUCTURE OF INPUT EMBEDDINGS TO MLT-MODULE
+H.3.
+Structure of input embeddings to MLT-MODULE